Bundles and Custom Images

 Q: What is included with the Amazon WorkSpaces Free Tier?

-A: The WorkSpaces Free Tier includes two Standard Bundle WorkSpaces with 80 GB Root and 50 GB User volumes, for 40 hours of combined use per month, for two calendar months.
+A: The WorkSpaces Free Tier includes two Standard Bundle WorkSpaces with 80 GB Root and 50 GB User volumes, for 40 hours of combined use per month, for the first three billing cycles.
 As with all bundles, your WorkSpace comes with the pre-installed applications, and access to Amazon WorkDocs with 50 GB included storage.
+Limited-time promotion offers might be offered via the Free Tier, please refer to the WorkSpaces pricing page for the latest information.

 Q: Can I use any other Amazon WorkSpaces bundles as part of the Free Tier?